TheClassyHacker/spanish-quiz/README.md

 # spanish-quiz
-Quizzlet for Code in Place 2025
+Quizzlet for Code in Place 2025 <br>
-A short Spanish quiz for CiP; official name of the assignment is Quizzlet.
+The official name of the assignment is Quizzlet. <br>